prgreen/prgreen.github.io/source/_posts/2013-09-12-evolution-towards-a-unique-language-for-all-humans-is-inevitable.markdown

 Just by interacting, you lose your specificity, your idiosyncrasies must be abandoned.
 I can't speak regional [Picard](http://en.wikipedia.org/wiki/Picard_language) anymore (yes, just like the Star Trek captain, this is not a mere coincidence) when I'm in California, and it's unlikely my future children will ever hear a word of it, while my grandparents used to speak it almost exclusively.

 A world where everybody interacts constantly with everyone, like in social media, tends to be more uniform.
-The French youth watches Breaking Bad.
+The French youth watch Breaking Bad.
 Because it's discussed everywhere on Twitter.
-The French youth uses the invented frenchized verb "liker" instead of "aimer", for Facebook likes.
+The French youth use the invented frenchized verb "liker" instead of "aimer", for Facebook likes.

 Emotionally rejected by many, fearful of a George Orwell's dystopian *Newspeak*, a unique language would make (and already makes, since you're reading this blog and you're not necessarily a native English speaker) pragmatic sense.